• Skip to primary navigation

 • Slice your red cabbage very thinly on a mandolin.
 You can use a food processor or a knife too, just get it as fine as you can.
 The finer it is, the quicker the pickle works!
 Slice your ginger into fine matchsticks.

-1 cup shredded red cabbage, ½ - 1 inch ginger
+1 cup shredded red cabbage, ยฝ - 1 inch ginger

 To make the stir fry

-• Spread a spoonful of the reserved gochujang sauce over each salmon fillet and rub over the top, don’t worry about the skin as it’ll be peeled off and discarded later.
-Place in the preheated oven and bake for 9-10 minutes until perfectly cooked; you want moist, blushing salmon so please don’t over cook it!
+• Spread a spoonful of the gochujang sauce over each salmon fillet and rub over the flesh.
+Place in the preheated oven on a baking sheet and bake for 9-10 minutes until perfectly cooked.
 Flake the salmon and remove it from the skin, set aside.

 2 salmon fillets

-• Meanwhile prep the veg and place a pan of salted water on to boil the noodles, these only take 4 minutes for shandong noodles (follow your packet instructions).
+• Meanwhile prep the veg and place a pan of salted water on to boil the noodles, this only takes 4 minutes for shandong noodles (follow your packet instructions).
 Heat the wok or a large frying pan with vegetable oil, and stir fry the veg for 4-5 minutes, until starting to soften slightly.

-½ yellow bell pepper, 100 g fine green beans, 100 g sugar snap peas, 4 spring onions, 200 g shandong ramen noodles
+ยฝ yellow bell pepper, 100 g fine green beans, 100 g sugar snap peas, 4 green onions, 200 g shandong ramen noodles, 1-2 tablespoons vegetable oil

 Prevent your screen from going dark